mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # Introduction

 The `127.0.0.0/8` IPv4 address block and `::1/128` IPv6 address block are
-reserved as loopback addresses; communication within this block is assured to remain inside a single host, and can not legitimately appear on any network anywhere.
-This turns out to be a very useful property in a number of circumstances; useful enough to label explicitly and interoperably as `localhost`. {{RFC1537}} suggests that this special-use top-level domain name has been mapped to loopback addresses for quite some time, and that
-{{RFC6761}}'s assertion that developers may "assume that IPv4 and IPv6 address queries for localhost names will always resolve to the respective IP loopback address" is well-founded.
+reserved as loopback addresses.
+Traffic to this block is assured to remain within a single host, and can not legitimately appear on any network anywhere.
+This turns out to be a very useful property in a number of circumstances; useful enough to label explicitly and interoperably as `localhost`. {{RFC1537}} suggests that this special-use top-level domain name has been implicitly mapped to loopback addresses for decades at this point, and that {{RFC6761}}'s assertion that developers may "assume that IPv4 and IPv6 address queries for localhost names will always resolve to the respective IP loopback address" is well-founded.

 Unfortunately, the rest of that latter document's requirements undercut the assumption it suggests.
-Client software is empowered to send localhost names to DNS resolvers, and resolvers are empowered to return unexpected results in various cases.
-This divide between theory and practice has a few impacts.
+Client software is empowered to send localhost names to DNS servers, and resolvers are empowered to return unexpectedly non-loopback results.
+This divide between theory and practice has a few impacts:

 First, the lack of confidence that `localhost` actually resolves to the loopback interface encourages application developers to hard-code IP addresses like